 I've already visited a few of the Ionian islands which are situated on the west coast of Greece, but it wouldn't stop me going back for more!

-A great gulet sailing itinerary for the Ionian islands would be something along the lines of starting in Messolongi, and then sailing to Kefalonia, Ithaca, Lefkada, Meganisi and Mitikas, Kalamos and Kastos, and Zakynthos.
+A great gulet sailing itinerary for the Ionian islands in Greece would be something along the lines of starting in Messolongi, and then sailing to Kefalonia, Ithaca, Lefkada, Meganisi and Mitikas, Kalamos and Kastos, and Zakynthos.

 The South Dodecanese